mutabazi-00/real-estate/README.md

 ## Project Status
 Project is  _in progress_ /
-We are still working on it.
+We are planning to expand the idea in future

 ## Room for Improvement.